Sterbehilfe/TwitchTimedMessages/README.md

   ./build.sh
   ```
 - You can now find an executable and a JSON file in the "Build" folder.
 - Now insert your twitch username and your OAuth token into it and define messages you would like to send.
 The interval's unit is milliseconds.
-Like the following:
+Which should look like the following:

   ```json
   {